SiaFoundation/siad/doc/api/index.html.md

 **downloadrootjobqueuesize** | int
 The size of the worker's download by root job queue

+**maintenanceoncooldown** | boolean
+Indicates if the worker is on maintenance cooldown

+**maintenancecooldownerror** | string
+The error reason for the worker being on maintenance cooldown

+**maintenancecooldowntime** | time.Duration
+How long the worker is on maintenance cooldown

 **accountstatus** | object
 Detailed information about the workers' ephemeral account status